MFA Faculty and Student News

 Alice’s essays, “It is Juneteenth,” “Live,” and “Look and Then You’ll See Hawai’i” appeared in the September 2014 issue of Yellow Medicine Review.
 Her essay, “What Comes From Hitting Sticks” is featured in the Tribal College Journal, August 2014. in addition, her essays, “Lord Have Mercy for These Days,” and “Kaapaat” appear in River, Blood, and Corn.
-Another essay, “Cal Lensink,” is forthcoming from Camas in Winter 2015.
+Another essay, “Cal Lensink,” appeared in Camas in Winter 2015.
 Her essay “Thanksgiving” was a winner in Brevity‘s Holiday Smile contest and appeared on the Brevity blog.
 “A Whooping” appeared in Hinchas de Poesia.
 She is an April 2015 Resident Fellow at the Island Institute in Sitka, Alaska.

 Timothy Dorsey was a 2014 Lambda Literary Fellow in Creative Nonfiction.
 He will be the first Galway Kinnell fellow at a 2015 summer conference.
 He has poems out in Hinchas de Poesia and forthcoming in Congeries.

 Dara Elerath has four poems forthcoming in Congeries.
 She was a winner in the Muse Times Two student poetry competition.

 Ramona has work in Literary Orphans and Yellow Medicine Review.
 She is also a 2013 recipient of the SWAIA Discovery Fellowship, the Edna Furber Fellowship for Women studying Creative Fine Arts, as well as the 2014 Best Student Film for “Hidden Talents” from Tribal College Journal.
 Her short film “Opal” was chosen for national screening on Comcast XFinity on Demand for the month of November.

 Jamie was a recipient of a scholarship award for DISQUIET: Literary and Culture Exchange in Lisbon, Portugal (Summer 2014); the Scholastic Teaching Award for Fall 2013; and the Jack Kent Cooke Graduate Arts Award (Fall 2013-Spring 2015).
 Participating in Poetry Storm 3.0, she organized and hosted a reading with the Cut+Paste Society.
 Jamie’s work has been featured in Eleven Eleven, Hinchas De Poesia, As/Us, and Sin Fronteras.